Recreation Therapy for Florida Drug Rehab

 Limited During Covid-19

 Recreation therapy at Simple Path Recovery is an important part of the daily client addiction treatment schedule.
 Most of our aim during daily recreation is to help clients find a new outlet for misdirected energy spent on their addictions.
 Also, clients greatly benefit from recreational play in terms of teamwork or individual creativity.
-Plus, our programs contain daily activities that are both structured and unstructured.
-Furthermore, recreation allows for opportunity to decease stress, exhaust excess energy and create mental downtime.
+Our programs contain daily activities that are both structured and unstructured.
+Recreation allows for opportunity to decease stress, exhaust excess energy and create mental downtime.

 Recreation Therapy Supports the Whole Person